hcientist/cookiecutter-django-polyfill/README.md

 # Why

-Because the cookiecutter template or Django is fantastic, but for my purposes I want to be able to assume that my students have several of the options chosen as specified here.
+Because the cookiecutter template for Django is fantastic, but for my purposes I want to be able to assume that my students have several of the options chosen as specified here.

 # Who